Glencora Ralph: Club water polo

 Ralph's water polo club is Melville Water Polo Club and she plays water polo for the Longmont Fremantle Marlins in the National Water Polo League.
-Her team won the National Water Polo League championship in 2003, 2004, 2006 and 2007.
+Her team won the Australian Waterpolo League (AWL) championship in 2003, 2004, 2006, 2007, 2008 and 2014.
 She was with the team in 2007 as an eighteen-year-old.
 During 2010, she was coached by Wendy Arancini, the mother of fellow senior national team member Zoe Arancini.
 In 2010, in the finals tournament, she was named to the league final's All Star team.
 Her team finished third, beating the Cronulla team 11–9 in the bronze medal match.

-She currently plays for the team with her sister Mercedes.
+In February 2023, she set an AWL record when she become the first woman to play 350 games.
+"Now that I have three kids," she said, "it's very much a hobby for me.
+But since I had the twins, water polo has become my “me” time, it’s something I’m able to do for myself which I saw as really important."
+As of 2024, she is still part of the Fremantle Marlins line up.

 Junior national team

 Ralph has represented Australia on the junior national level.
 She was a member of the junior national side at the 2007 FINA U20 World Championships in Porto, Portugal that won a gold medal.
 She was one of only two Western Australians on the team.